Marino Faliero: Origin and family

 The Execution of Marino Faliero, by Eugène Delacroix (1827, Wallace Collection).

 Marino Faliero, Dux LV by Francisco Pradilla Ortiz (1883, Museo del Prado).

 Marino Faliero was born c.
-1274, the son of Jacopo Faliero and Bettiola of the Loredan family.
+1274, the son of Jacopo Faliero and Beriola of the Loredan family.
 Marino had three brothers, Ordelaffo, Marco, and Jacopo, and a sister, Francesca.
 The Faliero family was one of the oldest in the Venetian patriciate; legend traced its origins to the myths surrounding the foundation of Venice itself in Late Antiquity.
 By the 14th century, it was counted among the twelve most prestigious, so-called "apostolic" noble families.

 Marino married twice.
-The name of his first wife, who died sometime before 1328, is unknown, but may have been a member of the Contarini family (the same as his grandmother's).
+The name of his first wife, who died sometime before 1328, is unknown, but she may have been a member of the Contarini family (the same as his grandmother's).
 The couple had numerous children: Lucia, Marco, Nicoletto, Maddalena, Andriota, Caterina, and Tommasina.
 His second marriage, in 1335, was to the much younger Alvica Gradenigo, a granddaughter of Doge Pietro Gradenigo.
 This marriage was childless.

 Early career

 The Faliero family had many branches, and many of its members shared the same name, which makes distinguishing them difficult for modern historians.
-At the time of Marino's early life there were two other namesakes: a remote cousin who died shortly after 1320, and a paternal uncle, who died around 1330.
+At the time of Marino's early life, there were two other namesakes: a remote cousin who died shortly after 1320, and a paternal uncle, who died around 1330.
 As a result, information about Marino Faliero's early career is certain only after 1330.